CDC is criticized for failing to communicate, promises to do better

 Director Rochelle Walensky presided, along with two career scientists.
 The substance was notable — updated COVID-19 guidance for K-12 schools.

-But even more notable was the fact that the briefing was happening it all.
+But even more notable was the fact that the briefing was happening at all.

 It was the first such briefing in months, despite the ongoing pandemic crisis.